How to Export Airtable Data to PDF: 5 Methods Explained

 Start at $20/month

-Typeflow automates the entire PDF generation process by connecting your Airtable data to templates you build in Google Docs.
+TypeFlow automates the entire PDF generation process by connecting your Airtable data to templates you build in Google Docs.
 No coding is required.

 You can trigger PDF creation with a button click, on a schedule, or automatically when a record is updated.
 Here's how easy it is to set up: